Sol-Client/client/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Problem
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+If this feature is related to a problem, please describe here.
+For example, I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Solution
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternative Solutions
-A clear and concise description of any alternative solutions or features you've considered.
+Any alternative solutions or features you've considered.

-**Additional context**
+## Additional context
 Add any other context or screenshots about the feature request here.